Limoncello is a sweet and potent Italian lemon liqueur made with steeping lemon peel in grain alcohol, or vodka, as a substitute.

 Limoncello Cocktails

-It makes a perfect cocktail ingredient, and here’s a simple way to enjoy limoncello in a drink:
+It makes a perfect cocktail ingredient, and besides the Limoncello Margarita on this site, here’s a simple way to enjoy limoncello in a drink:

 - 2 shots limoncello